joychow1203/705-individual-project/README.md

 This dashboard allows users to explore 182 top-rated mystery and horror movies based on the following search criteria:
 1) Select a rating value to see all movies with this IMDB score and above.
 2) As a second criterion, select a year to see all movies released in this year and later.
-3) Select a country to find directors who belong and have more than one movie on this list as well as the average score of a specific director's movies.

 The scatterplot and table present the matched results for rating and year.
 Users can hover over a dot to see movie details including its title, primary genre, the year in which the movie was released, its IMDB rating, and the number of votes on IMDB.
-The table shows additional information such as the movie's synopsis and remarks from critics; users can also sort the results based on a certain column such as year.
+The table shows more information such as the movie's synopsis and remarks from critics; users can also sort the results based on a certain column such as year.

+Additional feature: select a country to find directors who belong and have more than one movie on this list as well as the average score of a specific director's movies.

 ### Data Sources